ansible-content-lab/aws_terraform_deployment/README.md

 ## Getting Started

-This section will walk through deploying the Azure infrastructure and Ansible Automation Platform.
+This section will walk through deploying the AWS infrastructure and Ansible Automation Platform.

 You may also download the this repository from GitHub and modify to suit your needs.